z0mbiebrad/portfolio/prezet/content/blogpost1.md

 ---
 title: Manipulate Laravel Data with Javascript
-excerpt: Check out how easy it is to work with laravel data with javascript!.
+excerpt: Check out how easy it is to work with laravel data with javascript!
-slug: javascript
+slug: manipulate-laravel-data-with-javascript
 date: 2024-11-15
 category: javascript
-image:
+image: prezet/images/javascript.jpg
 ---

 # You can manipulate Laravel data with Javascript!